 Proposer-Builder Separation (PBS).
-This framework divides the role of single validator into two roles: proposer and builder.
+The ramework divides a role of single validator into two roles: proposer and builder.
 Block builders are responsible for constructing the actual contents of a block, including ordering and veriffication transactions.
 Block proposers are responsible for proposing (validation and propogation) new blocks to be added to the network.

-2.1 Multi-Threshold BFT
+1.1.1 Multi-Threshold BFT